n., plural: organisms

 A modern system of classification groups living things into three distinct domains:

 An organism is defined as an entity with life.
 Both living things and non-living things are basically made up of molecules.
-However, a living thing can be identified from an inanimate object by its distinctive characteristics.
+However, a living thing can be identified and distinguished from an inanimate object by its distinctive characteristics.
 For example, an organism is made up of one or more cells.

 This structure is made up of molecules that are biologically produced and naturally occurring.
 Such molecules are termed biomolecules.
 Examples are proteins, nucleic acids, lipids, and carbohydrates.
 These biomolecules can organize into complex particles, which in turn, can form subcellular structures.